 Nanodegrees contain expert interviews

-While taking Udacity’s Nanodegrees, I was a big fan of expert interviews.
+While studying for my Nanodegree, I was a big fan of the expert interviews.
 Placed throughout the curricula, they kept the course lessons very captivating for me.
 So, what do I mean by expert interviews?

-Well, as an example, let’s once again use the Digital Marketing Nanodegree.
-In the first course week, there was an interview with the president and COO of Change.org, Jennifer Dulski.
+For example, in the first week of the Digital Marketing Nanodegree, there was an interview with the president and COO of Change.org, Jennifer Dulski.
 In this interview, Jennifer shared her experiences in creating a digital marketing strategy.
 A strategy for Change.org, which has over 300 employees and $15 million in revenue.
 It was intriguing to listen to her strategies and actionable tips for marketers.

 And, as the interview was right at the beginning of the syllabus, it gave me a strong motivational push.
 A push to keep working through the curriculum.
 While the theory is important, hearing real-life stories from experts is as important.
 I have not seen interviews implemented to such an extent on any other MOOC platform.
 I loved it.